 BUILD elective courses are listed as BEL and are taken at the developmental level (0##).
 Participation in elective courses requires students to meet the attendance requirements set by the instructor.
 Students are also expected to engage in out-of-class work that enables them to contribute to and learn from future class sessions.
 Participation beyond attendance in class activities is described in the course syllabus.
-Most electives are graded using A-F and some are graded with S (for students who earns a grade of 65% on class requirements) or U (for students who earn less than a grade of 65% on class requirements).
+Electives are graded on an S/U basis, S (for students who earns a grade of 65% on class requirements) or U (for students who earn less than a grade of 65% on class requirements).
 All elective courses are taken with students without intellectual disabilities.
 Any given elective course may or may not be offered during a specific academic year.

-BEL 010 • Introduction to Psychology 2 Credits
+BEL 010 · Introduction to Psychology 2 Credits

 Demonstrate a beginning understanding of psychological investigation and identify major themes and theories of psychology through exploration of methods, theories, and principal findings of psychological investigation.
-Graded on an A/F basis.